moves-rwth/dynasty/TUTORIAL.md

+>>> TV: There should be some introduction here, which says what the document is about.
+I was starring at it, not knowing what to expect.

 # Feasibility analysis

 This problem tries to find an instantiation of the holes such that the induced program satisfies the properties.
 All methods presented here except the evolutionary algorithm are complete, i.e., if the there is no feasible instantiation, the algorithms eventually report so.